-To get started, find a logo in the correct size for a profile picture and a banner image for your channel.
+- Find a logo in the correct size for your profile picture and banner image.

-Next, be sure to fill in the “About section” of your YouTube Channel.
-Use keywords sprinkled throughout the About section as well.
+- Next, be sure to fill in the “About ” section of your YouTube Channel.
+Use keywords sprinkled throughout your channel’s About section as well.

 One benefit of having YouTube videos on your blog is that they will visually look appealing to readers.
 This can bring in more viewers and hopefully more subscribers to your YouTube channel.

-You can do this by adding your brand to the background of your original video.
+Not only that, but you can add your brand to the background of your original video.
 You can take it a step further and become a YouTube partner.
-Becoming a partner gives you the option to add banners and call-to-action branding.

 Hence, this can earn you cash because YouTube shares its ad revenue with partners.
-You need a lot of hits and frequently added videos to qualify as a YouTube partner.
+You need a lot of views and frequent video uploads to qualify as a YouTube partner.

 Optimizing Your YouTube Videos for Search

-After you have your YouTube channel set up, think about how you want your videos to be found on search.
+After you have your YouTube channel set up, think about how you want your videos to be found in search results.
 This is where Tube Buddy can help your channel’s reach.

-Tube Buddy can guide you with your video covers and keywords in the description and your tags which helps YouTube optimization.
+Tube Buddy can guide you with your video covers, description keywords, and tags, which help with YouTube optimization.

 They say an image paints a picture in a thousand words.
-Covers can really make a difference when people decide to watch a video on YouTube or NOT.
+Covers can make a difference in whether people decide to watch a video on YouTube.

 Furthermore, Tube Buddy lets you test video covers for your YouTube channel.
 You can see which cover will do better on the channel.

-The meta tags on videos are an important factor in helping videos show up in searches.
+Meta tags for videos are an important factor in helping them show up in search results.
 This is one of the most overlooked parts of the network today.
 It is the video SEO for your videos.

-For this reason, tags are considered an important ranking factor in YouTube’s search algorithm.
-Like any piece of metadata, your tags are an excellent opportunity to give YouTube and Google information about your video.
+Like any metadata, your tags are an excellent opportunity to provide YouTube and Google with information about your video.

 Add Your Call To Action Before Publishing